Jeffrey-Sardina/cod-trachtais/readme.md

 ### In models/
 This is a working directory used during training.
 It contains the .evallog and trainlog files that are used a logs of the training process and the final evalution.

-### Other locations
+### In original/
-old/ contains old code that is not longer needed in any respect. original/ contains datasets downloaded from Bio2RDF, which should never be changed (only copies and then used). .vscode/ is VS Code metadata (irrelevant to the project).
+This contains all the original datasets dfownlaoded from Bio2RDF.
+Its contents should never be modifierd to a base version of all data always exists without the need to re-download.

 ## In my_code/
 ### Folders